On feebly compact inverse primitive (semi)topological semigroups: Feebly compact topological Brandt -extensions of topological semigroups and primitive inverse semitopological semigroups

-\begin{remark} Example~1 of \cite{BanakhGutik2004} shows that in general case inversion on a quasi-regular inverse countably compact topological semigroup which maximal subgroups are topological groups is not continuous.
-Also Corollary~\ref{corollary-3.8} and Proposition~2.8 from \cite{GutikPavlyk2013??} imply that the space of a quasi-regular primitive inverse pseudocompact topological semigroup is Tychonoff. \end{remark}
+\begin{remark} Example~1 of \cite{BanakhGutik2004} shows that inversion on a quasi-regular inverse countably compact topological semigroup in which maximal subgroups are topological groups is not continuous.
+Also Corollary~\ref{corollary-3.8} and Proposition~2.8 from \cite{GutikPavlyk2013??} imply that a quasi-regular primitive inverse feebly compact topological semigroup is Tychonoff. \end{remark}

 Also, Corollary~\ref{corollary-3.8} implies